geetu040/test-public/README.md

 - **Official Code:** [gzerveas/mvts_transformer](https://github.com/gzerveas/mvts_transformer)
 - **Sktime Source Code:** [sktime/classification/deep_learning/mvts_transformer.py](https://github.com/sktime/sktime/blob/main/sktime/classification/deep_learning/mvts_transformer.py)

-This pull request introduces the `MVTSTransformerClassifier`, an implementation based on the paper "A Transformer-based Framework for Multivariate Time Series Representation Learning."
-The paper demonstrates how the MVTS (Multi-Variate Time Series) Transformer can be applied to classification and regression tasks.
+This pull request introduces the `MVTSTransformerClassifier`, based on the paper "A Transformer-based Framework for Multivariate Time Series Representation Learning," applying it to classification and regression.

-In this PR, I implemented the [BaseDeepClassifierPytorch](https://github.com/sktime/sktime/pull/6791/files#diff-bbe6571ca91b7ba8297d9c19de41b7a86f201533bac9d307ea3a99781726841c) class, which serves as a foundation for building PyTorch-based deep neural networks for classification.

-Next, I utilized the [TSTransformerEncoderClassiregressor](https://github.com/sktime/sktime/pull/6791/files#diff-8eef014681dea4cdf5c555aadf8e08ab1535f57de6b332ed7fa0e972272a609a) class, inspired by the mentioned research paper, to construct the PyTorch network.

-Finally, I developed the [MVTSTransformerClassifier](https://github.com/sktime/sktime/pull/6791/files#diff-44b50f069a3c5c1dbf87bec02ac01fc5658391a07590f4bccf92cf6a2b5ec214) class, which connects the network class with the PyTorch base class, completing the estimator.
+I implemented the [BaseDeepClassifierPytorch](https://github.com/sktime/sktime/pull/6791/files#diff-bbe6571ca91b7ba8297d9c19de41b7a86f201533bac9d307ea3a99781726841c) class as a foundation for PyTorch-based classifiers.
+Then, I used the [TSTransformerEncoderClassiregressor](https://github.com/sktime/sktime/pull/6791/files#diff-8eef014681dea4cdf5c555aadf8e08ab1535f57de6b332ed7fa0e972272a609a) to build the PyTorch network.
+Finally, I created the [MVTSTransformerClassifier](https://github.com/sktime/sktime/pull/6791/files#diff-44b50f069a3c5c1dbf87bec02ac01fc5658391a07590f4bccf92cf6a2b5ec214) class to integrate the network with the base class.

-Throughout this process, I deepened my understanding of transformer architecture.
+This process enhanced my understanding of transformer architecture.

 The estimator can be loaded into sktime using the following code: